 Austrian anthropologist Christoph von Fürer-Haimendorf studied tribes in India and Nepal starting in the 1930s, including the Naga people in the remote Himalayan foothills of northeast India.

-After World War II he made return visits to the Nagas, including a trip by Jeep in 1962, during which the movie footage seen here was apparently taken.
+After World War II he made return visits to the Nagas.
+According to Ashok Lingdoh of Shillong, this included a 1956 trip by Jeep to the Nocte tribe of the Tirap district, during which the movie footage seen here was taken.

 This page shows still frames taken from the footage, and you can also watch the complete 3-minute film clip (22MB QuickTime movie.)
 The villagers here are possibly seeing motorized vehicles for the first time.

 Christoph von Fürer-Haimendorf shot more than 20,000 photographs and 100 hours of movie film during his ethnographic research trips, and produced 10 books and three documentary films (Wikipedia).
-His publications about the Nagas attracted a great deal of attention, because of the tribe's practice of headhunting.
+His publications about the Naga tribes attracted a great deal of attention, because of their practice of headhunting.

 The word Naga originally referred to a specific isolated group, but the British administration in India adopted the name to cover a number of tribes in the northeastern states.